 Visiting Pearl Harbor is almost always on the list of things to do on Oahu.
 It’s a solemn place, but it’s somewhere that you need to see if you are visiting Oahu.
 If you or your family has any military background, it is an absolute must-do.

-One of the things that I always tell my clients is that I will not tell you to buy a ticket for something you can do for free.
+One of the things that I always tell my clients is that I will not tell them to buy a ticket for something they can do for free.
 Sure, you can do a guided tour if you want to, but you can also visit Pearl Harbor and the USS Arizona Memorial for free.
-The best way to get a free ticket to the USS Arizona Memorial is to show up when the park opens at 7 AM.
-Here is a hint, plan to go earlier on your trip.
-You’ll be awake, I promise!

 2. Check out the famous Waikiki Beach

-Let me tell you a secret: Waikiki Beach isn’t my favorite beach on Oahu, not even close.
-That said, I know it’s on your bucket list!
-The good news?
 Hawaii’s beaches are completely free and open to the public.
 If you’re staying in a Waikiki Hotel, you can walk right down to the beach.
 Even if you are staying outside of Waikiki, it’s easy enough to get to the beach.

 3. Check out the Hawaii State Art Museum